ZainlessBrombie/rs-safe-gc/README.md

 # Safe Rust Garbage collection

-_This crate is currently not test-covered and thus considered in alpha.
-If you'd like to use it for a project, just create a ticket and I will gladly add plenty of tests._
+_☝️ This crate is a proof of concept.
+I'm archiving this but leaving this up in case anyone looks for inspiration on how it works._
+_Also, this crate is quite old._

 safe-gc is a crate that provides the garbage collection primitives `Gc` (akin to an `Rc`) and `GcCell` (the equivalent of a `RefCell`)

-It is written entirely in safe rust, so if you need to implement the `Mark` trait manually and make a mistake, you will at worst encounter a panic, but no undefined behavior.
-Using this crate is not a compromise on performance either!
+It is written entirely in safe rust, so the
+`Mark` trait needs to be implemented manually and a mistake is made, a panic may result, but no undefined behavior.
+In my limited testing, the performance of this crate was comparable to that of another, somewhat popular crate.

 The inspiration for this crate was rust-gc.
-The two main advantages of this crate are that it 1) does not implement `Drop` on garbage collected types, enabling you to move out of those types (one of the main reasons I wrote this crate) and implement it yourself if needed and 2) is written in safe Rust only, which makes it extra safe to use for more critical projects.
+The two main advantages of this crate are that it 1) does not implement `Drop` on garbage collected types, making it possible to move out of those types (one of the main reasons I wrote this crate) and manually implement Drop if needed and 2) is written in safe Rust only, which would make it more safe to use for projects with more safety concerns.

 ### Performance
+_These metrics may be way out of date_
 The obvious comparison would be rust-gc.
 In their simple performance benchmark, this crate
 outperforms rust-gc by a factor of 2.5 for simple allocation-deallocation.